Preterm Premature Rupture of Membranes (PPROM)

 How is PPROM treated?

 Treatment will depend on your symptoms, pregnancy, and general health.
-It will also depend on how severe the condition is.
+It will also depend on how severe your condition is.

 Hospital stay and bed rest